Size Matters For Your Florida AC (Part 2)

-The size of your Florida HVAC matters (Part 2) continues reviewing more factors that explain why your Florida system is different than units up north.
-These blog posts (3 parts) were inspired by questions we’ve received from our northern friends who are either temporary or permanent Florida residents.
+Size Matters For Your Florida AC (Part 2) continues reviewing more factors that explain why your Florida system is different than AC Units up north.
+These blog posts (3 parts) were inspired by questions we’ve received from our northern friends.

 If sunlight descends directly onto your property, your home heats up quickly, especially in the summer.